spack/spack/lib/spack/docs/getting_started.rst

 for paths that house many libraries and applications, like ``/usr``.
-Second, providing the true root of the external implementation in the ``packages`` configuration is not necessary because libglvnd need only the environment variables set above in the ``modules`` configuration to determine what OpenGL implementation to dispatch calls to at run time.
+Second, providing the true root of the external implementation in the ``packages`` configuration is not necessary because libglvnd need only the environment variables set above in the ``packages`` configuration to determine what OpenGL implementation to dispatch calls to at run time.

 ^^^